BreeDurbin/Aphrils-Widget-Library/README.md

 4. You should have 5 buttons there

 # Recommended Additional setup:
-1. In Project/Content Create a WidgetLibrary and then Buttons folder
+1. In Project/Content Create a WidgetLibrary/Buttons folder
 2. This is for user owned Material Instances, Widget Blueprints, Common Ui Styles etc

 # Your first Awl Button: